Elizabeth Pease Nichol: 1840 Convention

-In 1840, Pease travelled to London to attend the World Anti-Slavery Convention beginning on 12 June, as did her friend, Eliza Wigham who was secretary of the Edinburgh Ladies Anti-Slavery Society.
-Before it started, she met American activists Lucretia Mott and Elizabeth Cady Stanton.
+In 1840, Pease travelled to London to attend the World Anti-Slavery Convention beginning on 12 June, as did her friend, Eliza Wigham who was secretary of the Edinburgh Ladies Emancipation Society.
+Before the suffragists started, she met American activists Lucretia Mott and Elizabeth Cady Stanton.

 Before the convention opened, Sturge, the British organiser, told the six women delegates they would not be allowed to participate.
 Leading English Anti-Slavery members had rebuked him for thinking this "insane innovation, this woman-intruding delusion," should be allowed.
 At the time, women attendees were required to sit in segregated areas out of sight of the male delegates.
 The matter became contentious because some of the male delegates from the United States supporting the women's participation.
 They included George Bradburn, Wendell Phillips, James Mott, William Adam, Isaac Winslow, J. P. Miller and Henry B. Stanton.
 William Lloyd Garrison, who did not arrive until 17 June, refused to take his seat until women had equality in seating.
 Henry Grew, an American Baptist spoke in favour of the men's right to exclude women, despite his daughter's being one of those affected.
 The result was that the American women had to join British women observers, such as Lady Byron, Anne Knight and Pease, in a segregated area.

 The picture above shows Pease in a painting commemorating the international event.
 It attracted delegates from the United States, France, Haiti, Australia, Ireland, Jamaica and Barbados, as well as Great Britain.
 With the exception of Mary Clarkson, the women are portrayed to the far right, with none in the foreground.

 Pease attended with Anne Knight and several other friends, but it was only Knight and Pease of their circle who were among the women notables chosen for the painting.
 Other women included were Amelia Opie, Baroness Byron, Mary Anne Rawson, Mrs John Beaumont, Elizabeth Tredgold, Mary Clarkson and, at the back, Lucretia Mott.